project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 ## 3.1 - Recap

+> TODO: NEED TO CHANGE THIS RECAP AS IT'S OLD AND DOESN'T MAKE SENSE NOW

 We have previously looked at a two state system whose base states **|+>** and **|->** were represented as

 $$